Edmondson Park

 Edmondson Park is a suburb in the South West of Sydney, in the state of New South Wales, Australia.
-Edmondson Park is located 41 kilometres from the Sydney central business district, in the local government area of the City of Liverpool.
+Edmondson Park is located 39 kilometres from the Sydney central business district, in the local government area of the City of Liverpool.

 Edmondson Park is part of the South West Growth Centre and is expected to see significant growth and development over the next 10 years.

 History

 1800s–1997: Early settlement and military use

-Edmondson Park lies on the Cumberland Plain, originally home to the Darug, Dharawal and Gundungurra Aboriginal language groups.
+Edmondson Park lies on the Cumberland Plain, originally home to the Darug, Dharawal, and Gundungurra Aboriginal language groups.

 In the early years of settlement, parts of the Cumberland Plain were turned into pastoral holdings.
-Large estates were broken up during the 1860s stem rust, which disrupted the grain industry, leading to the popularity of dairying, timber, fruit and wine production by locals instead.
+Large estates were broken up during the 1860s due to stem rust, which disrupted the grain industry, leading to the popularity of dairying, timber, fruit, and wine production by locals instead.
 By the 1890s, the area was noted for its thick, timbered scrub and open woodlands.

-A large section of Edmondson Park includes the former Ingleburn Army Camp north of Campbelltown Road, which was established during World War II in 1939, The site remained active through the Korean War and Vietnam War, and was used for primarily Reservist military functions following the abolition of conscription in 1972.
-The site was decommissioned in 1997, while part of the site has been retained in the Ingleburn Military Heritage Precinct.
+A large section of Edmondson Park includes the former Ingleburn Army Camp north of Campbelltown Road, which was established during World War II in 1939.
+The site remained active during the Korean and Vietnam Wars and was used primarily for Reservist military functions following the abolition of conscription in 1972.
+The site was decommissioned in 1997, and part of it has been retained in the Ingleburn Military Heritage Precinct.

 1970–1976: Suburb name

 Edmondson Park is named in honour of John Hurst Edmondson, who was awarded the first Australian Victoria Cross medal posthumously for outstanding leadership and bravery in World War II.
 A former local resident, he completed his training at Ingleburn Army Camp.
-The name "Edmondson" was first suggested by Gowan Flora MacDonald for the Denham Court estate which includes the present-day suburbs of Edmondson Park and Denham Court.
+The name "Edmondson" was first suggested by Gowan Flora MacDonald for the Denham Court estate, which includes the present-day suburbs of Edmondson Park and Denham Court.
 In November 1970, the NSW Geographical Names Board approved the name of "Edmondson Park".

 2005–present: Rezoning and urban development

 The South West Priority Growth Area was established by the NSW Government in 2005 to plan for urban expansion on Sydney’s fringes.
-Edmondson Park was the first precinct to be planned and constructed as part of this area, with the suburb rezoned for development in May 2008.
+Edmondson Park was the first precinct planned and constructed in this area, with the suburb rezoned for development in May 2008.

 A large part of the suburb, formerly part of the Ingleburn Army Camp, was purchased from the Department of Defence by Landcom, the NSW Government's land and property development organisation.
-The site spanned the two adjoining suburbs of Edmondson Park in the north and Bardia in the south, with an area of 827 hectares.
-Landcom was responsible for the masterplan, development and land release of the area, with the first residential lots sold in 2012.
+The site spanned the two adjoining suburbs of Edmondson Park in the north and Bardia in the south, covering an area of 827 hectares.
+Landcom was responsible for the masterplan, development, and land release of the area, with the first residential lots sold in 2012.
 The mixed-use Edmondson Park Town Centre was delivered in partnership with Frasers Property Australia.